Jennie Lee, Baroness Lee of Asheridge: Memorials

 An English Heritage plaque in 23 Cliveden Place, Chelsea, London, celebrates Nye Bevan and Jennie Lee.

 In her native Lochgelly, the community library was renamed the Jennie Lee Library in her honour following the 2009–2012 redevelopment of the Lochgelly Centre.

 In the village of Overtown, near Wishaw, North Lanarkshire, a new housing development was built and a street was named after her, Jennie Lee Drive.

 In Glasgow, the Albany Learning and Conference Centre has a Jennie Lee room.

+A street in Glenrothes – Jennie Lee Lane, in her native Fife, is named after her.

+Cultural depictions

+Lee was depicted by Sinead Cusack in Trevor Griffiths' Food for Ravens, a 1997 BBC film with Brian Cox as Nye Bevan.